chrisjonesdesign85/Learning-Notes/hacking-notes.md

     - /var/tmp - temporary storage for system processes
     - /opt - additional packages/software
     - /var/mail - mail directory
+    -/var/www/* - web directory, often containing the web log file or database which we can look through for credentials.

   - #### *FILES:* ####
     - /etc/passwd - cat and pipe into 'grep /bin' to find names of all users on the box that have shells.
-If writeable we can duplicate the root users line and just generate a password hash with: ```bash openssl passwd -1 -salt <salt> <password>``` and place it in the position of the password.
+If writeable we can duplicate the root users line and just generate a password hash with: ```bash openssl passwd -1 -salt <salt> <password>```, then place it in the position of the password.
-    - /etc/sudoers - we may be able to read sudo permissions of users without using sudo -l, hoping for a NOPASSWD entry.If this file is writeable, we can append this line to give ourselves sudo access to all commands to privesc with: ```bash echo "<username> ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers ```
+    - /etc/sudoers - we may be able to read sudo permissions of users without using sudo -l, hoping for a NOPASSWD entries so that we may use and exploit.
+If this file is writeable, we can append this line to give ourselves sudo access to all commands to privesc with: ```bash echo "<username> ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers ```
     - /home/*/.ssh/id_rsa - this is a users ssh private key and if we can access it, we can copy to our system and ssh in as that user.
     - /home/*/.ssh/authorized_keys - if this file is writeable, we can add our own public key to it.
 Also, If we can make a directory of .ssh and then create an authorized_key file for the user.